 Six elements every newsletter header prompt should specify:

-- Mobile-safe content zone: keep all critical elements within the centered 60% column
+- Mobile-safe content zone: keep every critical element inside the centered 60% column

-- Dark-mode safe palette: avoid pure white backgrounds; off-white or color blocks survive inversion
+- Dark-mode-safe palette: avoid pure white; off-white or a color block survives inversion

-- One graphic anchor: a small illustration, a single product, a typographic block — pick one
+- One graphic anchor: a small illustration, a single product, or a typographic block; pick one

-- Text overlay zone: reserve a clear area for the issue headline (compose text in post)
+- Text overlay zone: reserve a clear area for the issue headline (add the text in post)

-- Brand-coherent palette: two colors plus one accent; mirror the brand site
+- Brand-coherent palette: two colors plus one accent that mirror your brand site

 10 copy-ready prompt templates